dalong0514/readnotes/20210106计算原文/2021044Cross-Platform-Desktop-Applications/2021044Cross-Platform-Desktop-Applications0101.md

 }

 You might notice that package.json looks almost identical to the package.json file used to load the Hello World app in NW.js.
-The only difference is that where an NW.js app’s package.json field expects the main property to specify an HTML file as the app’s entry point, Electron expects the main property to specify a JavaScript file.
+The only difference is that where an NW.js app's package.json field expects the main property to specify an HTML file as the app's entry point, Electron expects the main property to specify a JavaScript file.

-In Electron, the JavaScript file is responsible for loading an app’s windows, tray menus, and other items, as well as handling any system-level events that occur in the OS.
+In Electron, the JavaScript file is responsible for loading an app's windows, tray menus, and other items, as well as handling any system-level events that occur in the OS.
 For the Hello World example, it looks like the following.

 What you can see in listing 1.2 is that where NW.js points to an HTML file in the package.json file, Electron requires a bit of code configuration to achieve the same result.

 The JavaScript code looks a bit funny

-If you’re fairly new to Node.js and haven’t touched JavaScript in a while, you may notice some new language features like the use of const and let for variable declaration, as well as => as a function shorthand.
+If you're fairly new to Node.js and haven't touched JavaScript in a while, you may notice some new language features like the use of const and let for variable declaration, as well as => as a function shorthand.
 This is the next version of JavaScript, also known as ES6.
-It’s a fairly new version of JavaScript that's now integrated into Node.js and is actively used in Electron.
-To learn more about ES6, you can visit https://babeljs.io/learn-es2015/, http://es6-features.org, and https://es6.io/.
+It's a fairly new version of JavaScript that's now integrated into Node.js and is actively used in Electron.
+To learn more about ES6, you can visit [Learn ES2015 · Babel](https://babeljs.io/docs/en/learn/), [ECMAScript 6: New Features: Overview and Comparison](http://es6-features.org/#Constants), and https://es6.io/.

 If you prefer the traditional style of writing JavaScript, you can continue to use it for your Electron applications.
-The internet is full of opinions, but that doesn’t mean that you have to adopt them.
+The internet is full of opinions, but that doesn't mean that you have to adopt them.
 My suggestion is to find what works for you and go from there.

-Having created the main.js file that’s the entry point to your app, you’ll now create the index.html file that the main.js file loads in an app window.
+Having created the main.js file that's the entry point to your app, you'll now create the index.html file that the main.js file loads in an app window.
 Create a file named index.html, and insert the code shown next.

 This is the HTML file that will be loaded into the browser window by the main.js file.
-It’s the same code that’s used in the NW.js example app’s index.html file (so we can compare the examples across both frameworks).
+It's the same code that's used in the NW.js example app's index.html file (so we can compare the examples across both frameworks).
 With the files saved in the application folder, you can now run the app from the command line.

 To execute the app from the command line, cd into the hello-world-electron directory, and run the following command:

 electron .

-Once you’ve run the command, click the Hello World button, and you can expect to see something like figure 1.8.
+Once you've run the command, click the Hello World button, and you can expect to see something like figure 1.8.

 Figure 1.8 The Hello World example app running with Electron on Mac OS.
 It looks almost identical to the NW.js equivalent, except the window dimensions are different.

 The app for the most part looks identical to the one running on NW.js, with a few slight differences.
 In figure 1.9, you can see how it looks running on OpenSUSE Linux 13.2.

 The Hello World Electron example app looks a bit different from the version that runs on a Mac.
 This is because Mac OS handles displaying menus differently than Windows and Linux apps do.
-Where menus are attached to app windows on both Microsoft Windows and Linux apps, Mac OS displays a single menu in the OS’s toolbar that applies to all app windows, as shown for the Hello World Electron app’s Mac OS example in figure 1.10.
+Where menus are attached to app windows on both Microsoft Windows and Linux apps, Mac OS displays a single menu in the OS's toolbar that applies to all app windows, as shown for the Hello World Electron app's Mac OS example in figure 1.10.

 Figure 1.9 The Hello World example app running with Electron on OpenSUSE Linux.
 Notice how the app displays a menu bar with some menu items by default.